Daily Express

 The Birth of the Daily Express: A Revolutionary Beginning

-The newspaper quickly gained traction, thanks to its emphasis on human-interest stories, sensationalism, and a commitment to delivering news in an engaging manner.
+The newspaper quickly gained traction, thanks to its emphasis on human-interest stories, sensationalism, and a commitment to engagingly delivering news.
 By the 1920s, the Daily Express had become one of the most widely read newspapers in the UK.

 The Beaverbrook Era: A Golden Age of Influence